Norbury, Shropshire: Present day

 Today in Norbury the Church of England parish church of All Saints is still open and holding services.
 There is a morning prayer every Wednesday morning and holy communion and prayers on Saturday and Sunday.
 This shows that there is still a high demand and usage of the church unlike the primitive Methodist church in Asterton.

 The village shop is in Wentnor parish and is 1/3-mile away.
-Wentnor store sells locally sourced produce, alcohol, sweets and newspapers.
 Although there are not any shops in the parish itself there are two busy high-streets in the neighbouring towns Clun and Bishops castle.

 On the outskirts of the parish is Norbury primary school and nursery which was founded in 1874 by Mrs Addyes Scott.
 The nearest secondary school is situated in Bishops Castle.
 In 2013 Norbury primary school was classified as good by Ofsted and has maintained its status since their visit in 2010.

 There are two luxury hotels, The Coach House and the Walkmill.
 The Walkmill consists of Walkmill House and Lodge.
 Walkmill house is a traditional stone-built cottage set along the River Onny.
 The Coach House, previously known as the Sun Inn, was built in the 1700s.
 It is situated opposite All Saints church and has 6 bedrooms.
 The Coach House serves their guests locally grown and sourced food.

 Whilst farming has decreased since 1831, it is still a prominent industry.
 There are still several farms in Norbury, using the flat land at the bottom of the valley.
 Although there are not many events in Norbury people are attracted into the area due to events occurring in the neighbouring towns or parishes.
 People are also attracted to the beautiful landscape the Onny Valley has to offer.
 Many tourists come to Norbury to do cycling or walking routes, photo walks or to enjoy one of many fete and fairs.

 Population

 The first census data recorded for Norbury was in 1801.
 The 1801 census data shows that there was a population of 281 people living in Norbury parish.
 This figure grew at a constant rate for the next four decades until 1841 where it reached its highest recorded population of 420.
 Since 1841 the population decreased to the lowest on record of 117 in 1962.
 The 2011 census has shown a slight increase in population, as data shows that the parish currently has a population of 136.

 According to 2011 census data the majority of Norbuy's population is between the ages of 30 and 59.
 This highlights where there was an increase in population as a high percentage of the population is middle aged.
-With a low population between the ages of 20 to 29 the census data implies that young people are moving out of the area thus the people working in Norbury are more likely to be middle aged.
+With a low population between the ages of 20 and 29 the census data implies that young people are moving out of the area thus the people working in Norbury are more likely to be middle aged.
 This is explains why Norbury has a low population of under 15's.